-Ending your membership in PriorityMedicare (Employer PPO) may be voluntary (your own choice) or involuntary (not your own choice):
+Ending your membership in PriorityMedicare Select may be voluntary (your own choice) or involuntary (not your own choice):

-- You might leave our plan because you have decided that you want to leave. - O There are only certain times during the year, or certain situations, when you may voluntarily end your membership in the plan.
-Section 2 tells you when you can end your membership in the plan. - o The process for voluntarily ending your membership varies depending on what type of new coverage you are choosing.
+- You might leave our plan because you have decided that you want to leave. - There are only certain times during the year, or certain situations, when you may voluntarily end your membership in the plan.
+Section 2 tells you when you can end your membership in the plan. - The process for voluntarily ending your membership varies depending on what type of new coverage you are choosing.
 Section 3 tells you how to end your membership in each situation. - There are also limited situations where you do not choose to leave, but we are required to end your membership.
 Section 5 tells you about situations when we must end your membership.

 If you are leaving our plan, you must continue to get your medical care and prescription drugs through our plan until your membership ends.
-Contact your benefits administrator for information about ending your plan.